JuanAntonioRojas/JuanAntonioRojas/README.md

 - 👋 Hi, I’m @JuanAntonioRojas
 - 👀 I’m interested in ...
 Full Stack.
 - 🌱 I’m currently learning ...
-Python, Numpy, Pandas, Nginx, AWS, React, Vue, Angular
+Python, Java, AWS, SQL
 - 💞️ I’m looking to collaborate on ... any front end stuff
-- 📫 How to reach me ...
+- 📫 How to reach me ... tonyrojas007@gmail.com

 <!---
 JuanAntonioRojas/JuanAntonioRojas is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.